Hesi Practice Exam Med Surg

 • Thorough Textbook Review: Don't underestimate the power of revisiting your core medical-surgical textbooks.
 Focus on key concepts and prioritize understanding over memorization.

-• Utilize Lecture Notes: Your class notes are a valuable resource.
+• use Lecture Notes: Your class notes are a valuable resource.
 Review them regularly, focusing on key points and clinical examples your instructor emphasized.

 • Focus on High-Yield Topics: Identify the most frequently tested topics in your curriculum.
-Your instructors can provide guidance on areas to emphasize.
+Your instructors can provide guidance on areas to stress.
 Common high-yield areas include:

 • Cardiovascular disorders (e.g., heart failure, myocardial infarction)